 Every great program starts with a personal journey.
 Here is mine.

-I was born and raised in Nigeria, a country rich in culture, resilience, and untapped potential.
-Growing up, I witnessed firsthand how access to education and technology could completely transform a person's trajectory — and how the lack of it could hold entire communities back.
-That experience planted a seed in me that never stopped growing.
+I was born and raised in Nigeria, where I witnessed firsthand how access to education and technology could transform a person's trajectory — and how the lack of it held entire communities back.
+That experience planted a seed that never stopped growing.

 Coming to the United States was not just a geographic move — it was a commitment to building something meaningful.
 I landed in Newark, NJ — a city with incredible heart, deep community roots, and a population of young people hungry for opportunity.
 I saw immediately that this was where I was meant to be and where my work could matter most.